Explore Borneo's lush rainforest in search of wild orangutan and the rare pygmy elephant

 Volunteers on this project are needed to help the conservation of the local wildlife, specifically the Orangutans and Pygmy Elephants, and this is done through wildlife monitoring, reforestation and spending time with the local Orang Sungai people helping to educate them about how conservation and economic growth can go hand in hand.

 You’ll be helping plant trees, getting involved with teaching the local school children and observing the endangered wildlife along the river banks.
 Your time will be spread across many different areas during your stay!

 On this project you will work with both the local community and the local wildlife.

-During the project you will learn about orangutans within the rehabilitation stage, also coming to understand the process of releasing them back to the wild.
-Through this you will recognise and compare these situations with that of captive animals, and those with threatened habitats.
+During the project you will learn about orangutans within the rehabilitation stage, also coming to understand the process of releasing them back into the wild.
+Through this, you will recognise and compare these situations with that of captive animals, and those with threatened habitats.

 The principal focus of the project is to work towards the conservation of the orangutans and pygmy elephants in Borneo.
 This is achieved mainly through monitoring their numbers and patterns, as well as those of other animals in the habitat.
 A perfect opportunity for some great photos!

 In order to see as much wildlife as possible, some of the monitoring/data collection will be conducted from a boat whilst cruising along the main river and its tributaries to observe the endangered wildlife roaming the forest along the river banks.